ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 | Javascript Function | Description |
 |:---|:---|
-getInstance(name) | Return a named logger instance. getCapture(success, failure) | Get the current setting for determining if log data should be saved persistently. setCapture(enabled) | Global setting: turn on or off the persisting of the log data that is passed to the log methods of this class. getFilters(success, failure) | Retrieve the filters that are used to determine which log messages are persisted. setFilters(filters) | Set the filters that are used to determine which log messages are persisted.
-Each key defines a name and each value defines a logging level. getMaxStoreSize(success, failure) | Gets the current setting for the maximum storage size threshold. setMaxStoreSize(size) | Set the maximum size of the local persistent storage for queuing log data.
+getInstance(name) | Return a named logger instance. getMaxLogStoreSize(success, failure) | Gets the current setting for the maximum storage size threshold. getLogLevel(success, failure) | Get the currently configured Log Level. setLogLevel(logLevel) | Set the level from which log messages must be saved and printed.
+For example, passing MFPLogger.INFO logs INFO, WARN, and ERROR. setLogMaxStoreSize(size) | Set the maximum size of the local persistent storage for queuing log data.
 When the maximum storage size is reached, no more data is queued.
-This content of the storage is sent to a server. getLevel(success, failure) | Get the currently configured Log Level. setLevel(logLevel) | Set the level from which log messages must be saved and printed.
-For example, passing MFPLogger.INFO logs INFO, WARN, and ERROR. isUncaughtExceptionDetected(success, failure) | Indicates that an uncaught exception was detected.
+This content of the storage is sent to a server. isUncaughtExceptionDetected(success, failure) | Indicates that an uncaught exception was detected.
 The indicator is cleared on successful send. send(success, failure) | Send the log file when the log store exists and is not empty.
 If the send fails, the local store is preserved.
-If the send succeeds, the local store is deleted.
+If the send succeeds, the local store is deleted. storeLogs(enabled) | Gets the current setting for determining if log data should be saved persistently isStoringLogs(success, failure) | Determines if logs are currently being store setSDKDebugLoggingEnabled(enabled) | Enable displaying all Bluemix Mobile Services SDK debug logs in Logcat.
+By default, no debug messages are displayed. isSDKDebugLoggingEnabled(enabled) | Check if displaying all Bluemix Mobile Services SDK debug logs in Logcat is enabled.

 Log levels available: